Yerba – Sleepdealer: #962 of best 1,000 albums ever!

 Yerba - Sleepdealer

-Why is Yerba’s Sleepdealer on my best 1,000 albums ever list?
+So why is Yerba’s Sleepdealer on this best 1,000 albums ever thing?

-On YouTube, there are a series of channels that deliver “live” music, meaning you tune in and hear whatever happens to be streaming on that channel at that moment.
-Essentially Internet radio, if you will.
-My favorite one is under the heading of “lofi hip hop radio – beats to relax/study to,” and the visual is simply an ever-repeating anime of a young lady studying with headphones on as a cat gazes out over a cityscape.
+On YouTube, there is a series of channels that deliver “live” music, meaning you tune in and hear whatever happens to be streaming on that channel at that moment.
+Essentially internet radio, if you will.
+My favorite one is under the heading of “lo-fi hip hop radio – beats to relax/study to,” and the visual is simply an ever-repeating anime of a young lady studying with headphones on as a cat gazes out over a cityscape.

-I’d simply plug the song titles and artists I particularly liked into Spotify’s search field, and often enough the music service had access to it.
-As Christoph Waltz’ Col. Hans Landa says in Inglorious Basterds, “That’s a bingo!”
+I would simply plug the song titles and artists I particularly liked into Spotify’s search field, and often enough the music service had it.
+As Christoph Waltz’s Col. Hans Landa says in Inglorious Basterds, “That’s a bingo!”

-I started “collecting” these songs in a lofi hip hop playlist, and then noticed that a bunch of the best ones were from an act called Yerba, from an album called Sleepdealer.
+I started “collecting” these songs in a lo-fi hip hop playlist, and then noticed that a bunch of the best ones were from an act called Yerba, from an album called Yerba.
 A great example is “Tokyo (feat.
 Patrick Perkins).”

 “Astoria” might be my favorite, and not just because I lived in the Astoria neighborhood of Queens in New York City for a spell.